Skip to main content

 Health diplomacy has been the cornerstone of some of the most remarkable global health achievements in the past four decades.
 From the eradication of Smallpox to the mobilization of funds for developing treatments for HIV, TB, and Malaria, and the significant reduction in child and maternal mortality, this has only been possible through the collective efforts of actors successfully navigating the political landscape for health.

 However, the landscape is changing.
-The present geo-political environment presents us with new and potentially more difficult challenges, and the COVID-19 pandemic has shown us that health can only be delivered when health professionals, businesses, citizens, diplomats, and politicians alike are engaged.
+The COVID-19 pandemic has shown us that health can only be delivered when health professionals, businesses, citizens, diplomats, and politicians alike are engaged.

 These changes have sparked a growing recognition: improving health outcomes requires more than just evidence and technical expertise - it demands a deeper understanding of the political economy of health and how to navigate in political processes.